KainosSoftwareLtd/hibernate-sequences/README.md

 Similarly to HiLoOptimizer PooledOptimizer is synchronized, so it suffers the same drawbacks.

 #### Sequence with PooledLo optimizer
-This one operates similarly to Pooled optimizer, but instead of keeping the last value in the range that is being currently assigned, it keeps the range starting value.
+This one operates similarly to Pooled optimizer, but instead of keeping the last value of the range that is being currently assigned, it keeps the range starting value.
 Range that is being assigned is `[sequence_value, sequence_value + increment_size)`.